-\begin{proof}[Proof of Lemma~\ref{lemma-cost-cluster-d-prime}] The lemma follows directly from the rounding process for clusters in $\MC{C}_{D'}$.
+\begin{proof} The lemma follows directly from the rounding process for clusters in $\MC{C}_{D'}$.
 Consider the iteration for which $q$ is formed and ready to be rounded.
 By the algorithm design, the total facility value that has been removed from $F'$ due to the rounding process for $q$ is

 where in the first equality we apply the definition of $\delta_{i(q)}$.
 Attributing the cost of $y^*_{i(q)}$ to the facility value that is removed from $F'$ due to cluster $q$ proves the first part of this lemma.